Tree shaking

-In computing, tree shaking is a dead code elimination technique that is applied when optimizing code.
+In computing, tree shaking is a dead code elimination technique that is applied when bundling code with its dependencies.
+It is most commonly applied to dynamic languages, in practice most commonly JavaScript/ECMAScript.
 Often contrasted with traditional single-library dead code elimination techniques common to minifiers, tree shaking eliminates unused functions from across the bundle by starting at the entry point and only including functions that may be executed.
 It is succinctly described as "live code inclusion".

+In less-dynamic languages such as C, ordinary dead-code elimination becomes equivalent to tree-shaking with whole program optimization, which also uses knowledge of entry points.

 History

 Dead code elimination in dynamic languages is a much harder problem than in static languages.
 The idea of a "treeshaker" originated in LISP in the 1990s.
 The idea is that all possible execution flows of a program can be represented as a tree of function calls, so that functions that are never called can be eliminated.

 The algorithm was applied to JavaScript in Google Closure Tools and then to Dart in the dart2js compiler also written by Google, presented by Bob Nystrom in 2012 and described by the book Dart in Action by author Chris Buckett in 2013: